yash-tatvic/amplitude-dev-center/docs/data/tutorials/migrating-from-google-analytics/index.md

 Replace `'YOUR_API_KEY'` with your actual Amplitude API key, which you can find in your Amplitude account.

 ???code-example "How do I find my Google Tag?"
-    Your Google Tag can be found in every page of your website, immediately after the <head> element.
+    You can find Google Tag can be in every page of your website, immediately after the <head> element.
 The Google Tag for your account should look like the snippet below.
     ```html
       <!-- Google tag (gtag.js) -->
       <script async src="https://www.googletagmanager.com/gtag/js?id=G-XXXXXXXXXX"></script>